All Episodes

 Well, it turns out maybe that's a bad rule.

-That's what they they're finding out now.
+That's what they're finding out now.

 Let me summarize this.

-If you're a couple, a hetero couple, and uh you're having a fight, the man wants to go to sleep, and the woman wants to keep that man up as part of the process of torturing the man until he does or says what he what the woman wants him to do.
+If you're a couple, a hetero couple, and you're having a fight, the man wants to go to sleep, and the woman wants to keep that man up as part of the process of torturing the man until he does or says what the woman wants him to do.

 Am I right?